 NEW YORK, NY, September 24, 2013 /24-7PressRelease/

-affirms this, offering some reasons why investors should consider opening a Roth IRA.
-Equity Trust Company has responded to the article with a new statement to the press.
+seeks to rectify this, offering "rules of thumb" antidotes for successful retirement planning.
+Equity Trust Company has responded to the article, with a new statement to the press.

 At Equity Trust Company, complaints

-about retirement savings are resolved with self-directed retirement accounts.
-The Company is among the country's foremost providers of self-directed IRAs and 401(k)s, with more than 130,000 clients in all 50 states and approximately $12 billion of retirement plan assets under administration.
+about retirement savings are resolved with self-directed retirement accounts, and through general education.
+Equity Trust Company is one of the country's leading providers of self-directed IRAs and 401(k)s, with more than 130,000 clients in all 50 states and approximately $12 billion of retirement plan assets under administration.
 The Company believes in self-directed retirement accounts as ideal vehicles for generating long-term wealth, as they allow investors the freedom to invest funds as they determine.
-At Equity Trust Company, concerns about restrictive conventional retirement programs are commonly heard, and the Company responds to these complaints by providing information about the alternatives available through self-directed programs.
+At Equity Trust Company worries about restrictive conventional retirement programs are commonly heard, and the Company responds to these complaints by providing information about the alternatives available through self-directed programs.